myelintek/documentation/content/keras_dog_breed.rst

     )

-Then pass datafrme into generator's function: flow_from_dataframe, the function can read image from the x_col automaticlly.
+Then pass datafrme into a generator's function, named flow_from_dataframe, this function get images name specified by 'x_col' and read image file as array type automaticlly.

 .. code-block:: python